- Books, Literature, and Writing

-Another technique that has worked for me has been interviewing other inde authors about their books.
+Another technique that has worked for me has been interviewing other indie authors about their books.
 This type of networking has helped me to gain followers on my social media sites.
 Authors have to help each other out.
 So, I posted on the Goodreads and Library Thing forums that I was looking for self-published authors to interview.
-Then, I started to post the interviews, pictures, and links to my social media sites once a week.
+Authors responded with the answers to my questionnaire, and I started to post the author's interview, pictures, and links to my social media sites once a week.
 While requests have slowed down, I have interviewed over 50 authors and even been asked to be interviewed back.
-I ask the same 10 questions in every interview so the format never changes, just the answers.
-Authors are grateful for the exposure, and I'm grateful for the new views that I get on my Facebook page and Twitter feeds.
+Authors are grateful for the exposure, and I'm grateful for the new views that I get on my social media accounts.

 - Addicted to Ebooks - www.addictedtoebooks.com